vinhnx/new-tab-clock/README.md

 # Tab Clock
 ### Version 0.1 by Vinh Nguyen

-Hugely inpsired by/credit to: [Fabrice Weinberg](https://github.com/FWeinb)'s [awesome pen](http://codepen.io/FWeinb/pen/LmKvl) on CodePen.
+* This work is -- Hugely -- inpsired by/credit to: [Fabrice Weinberg](https://github.com/FWeinb)'s [awesome pen](http://codepen.io/FWeinb/pen/LmKvl) on CodePen.

 A simple digital clock in your new tab.
 Always keep track of time.
 No more distracted by tons of other stuffs, no procrastination, higher productivity. http://vinhnx.github.com/lab/new-tab-clock/